-The South Bay Detention Facility is a medium-security, incentive-based housing detention center.
-Inmates who are detained at the South Bay Detention Facility are generally classified with a “risk level” of 4 or 5.
+The South Bay Detention Center is a medium-security, incentive-based housing detention center.
+Inmates who are detained at the South Bay Detention Center is generally classified with a “risk level” of 4 or 5.
 The jail is made up of 4 (four) housing pods with approximately 100 inmates assigned to each.
 Inmates who demonstrate good behavior and complete a learning program can be placed in an “incentive-based” pod.
 Inmates who are assigned to this pod can have access to extra privileges and activities.

 The South Bay Detention Center Location

-The South Bay Detention Facility is located underground beneath the South Bay Regional Justice Center.
+The South Bay Detention Center is located underground beneath the South Bay Regional Justice Center.